Bold New Vision to Impact Cancer

 Three-quarters of federal cancer research dollars are allocated to NCI-Designated Cancer Centers.
 Seven of those are Basic Laboratory Cancer Centers, which focus on laboratory research and do not treat patients.
 Building on initiatives put forth by our advisory council, we are implementing a strategic plan to become a National Cancer Institute-Designated Basic Laboratory Cancer Center.
 The plan has two major initiatives.

-We are forming Centers of Excellence that bring together K-State scientists of different backgrounds to focus as teams on major problems in cancer research.
-We need to increase both our number of cancer scientists and the impact of their research.
+We are forming Centers of Excellence that bring together K-State scientists of different backgrounds to focus as teams on major problems in cancer research, increasing the impact of their research.